 What?!
 Dried fruits are healthy snacks, right?
 To a certain point, they are.
 But dried fruits also tend to be sticky foods — the type that sticks to your teeth and lingers there for too long.
 The sticky, sugary substance of dried fruits is a breeding ground for unhealthy mouth bacteria.
 The longer it lingers on the teeth, the more likely plaque will develop.
 This can lead to cavities, unhealthy teeth, gum disease and more.

 Citrus fruits are another food type that is counterintuitive when it comes to your oral health.
 Yes, citrus fruits are healthy for you because they’re packed with vitamin C and they’re great for your immune system.
 However, they’re also extremely acidic foods.
 This means they will eat away at the tooth enamel over time and cause problems with tooth decay.

 Out of all the terrible foods and drinks for human teeth, soda is right at the top of the list.
 Even diet sodas are acidic enough that they’re bad for your teeth.
 The bacteria in your mouth use sugars to produce acidic substances that eat away the tooth enamel.
 If you’re going to drink a soda, the best strategy is to drink a glass of water along with it, because it will help to immediately rinse the sugars off your teeth or at least lower the acidity.
 An even better option is to simply stick to “plain old water”!

 Contact a Melbourne Dentist about Damaged Teeth

 The good news about damaged teeth is that there are a lot of options to repair them and restore your smile.
-If you are interested in conventional braces, Invisalign or invisible braces in Melbourne, we’re standing by at Reddick Orthodontics to help.
+If you are interested in conventional braces, Invisalign or invisible braces in Melbourne, we’re standing by at Melbourne Orthodontics to help.
 Contact our office to schedule an appointment today.